-0.2 cm In order to compute the parametric connection formulae , we compute the monodromy data of ({\ref{SYSTEM}) as follows. {\it Once the matching $\Psi_{OUT}\leftrightarrow \Psi_{IN}$ in (\ref{overlapINOUT}) has been completed}, we match $\Psi_{OUT}$ with a fundamental solution $\Psi$ of ({\ref{SYSTEM}) at $\lambda =\infty$, and we match $\Psi_{IN}$ with {\it the same} $\Psi$ in another region of the $\lambda$-plane, typically around $\lambda=0$ or $x$.
-If this matching is realised, $M_1$ coincides with $M_1^{OUT}$ of $ \Psi_{OUT}$, while $M_0$ and $M_x$ coincide with $M_0^{IN}$ and $M_x^{IN}$ of $\Psi_{IN}$.
-Their entries contain the integration constants of the critical behavior of $y(x)$.
+If this matching is realised \footnote{Note that $\Psi_{IN}$ does not match with $\Psi$ at $\lambda=1$ and $\infty$, and $\Psi_{OUT}$ does not match with $\Psi$ at $\lambda=0$ and $x$. }, $M_1$ coincides with $M_1^{OUT}$ of $ \Psi_{OUT}$, while $M_0$ and $M_x$ coincide with $M_0^{IN}$ and $M_x^{IN}$ of $\Psi_{IN}$.
+Their entries contain the integration constants of the critical behaviour of $y(x)$.
 Thus, (\ref{POA}) and (\ref{POA1}) follow by taking the traces of the products $M_iM_j$, $i,j\in{0,x,1}$.
 Since we need to compute the monodromy matrices $M_1^{OUT}$, $M_0^{IN}$ and $M_x^{IN}$ exactly, we should be able to solve the reduced "IN" and "OUT" systems in terms of linear special functions, or find that they are the linear systems associated to other Painlev\'e equations for which we already know the monodromy.
 In \cite{D2} and \cite{D1} the monodromy matrices associated to the basic Taylor and logarithmic solutions are computed.
 The Taylor solutions and the associated monodromy are computed also in \cite{Kaneko}.